Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 • Ideal for ceramic coating removal

-Why buy it: The softest, most luxurious towel on test — overkill for daily use, but the one you reach for on a coated show car.
+Why buy it: The softest, most luxurious towel in our rankings — overkill for daily use, but the one you reach for on a coated show car.

 Quick Comparison

-We put each towel through the jobs it would actually face: buffing off wax and sealant on painted panels, drying wet panels, wiping down glass, and cleaning interior surfaces.
-We rated plushness and softness against clear coat, absorbency (how much liquid and product each towel held), lint and streaking on glass, and — the part most reviews skip — durability across roughly twenty wash-and-dry cycles using microfiber-safe detergent and no softener.
+We rank each towel on the jobs it actually faces: buffing off wax and sealant on painted panels, drying wet panels, wiping down glass, and cleaning interior surfaces.
+We weigh plushness and softness against clear coat, absorbency (how much liquid and product each towel holds), lint and streaking on glass, and — the part most reviews skip — durability across dozens of wash-and-dry cycles, since buyers consistently report which towels turn crusty after a few washes.
 A towel that's plush out of the pack but crusty after five washes doesn't make our list.
-No lab tests, no sponsor towels — just real details and a lot of laundry.
+No lab tests, no sponsor towels — just what thousands of owner reviews and expert roundups consistently say.

 The Rag Company Eagle Edgeless 500 — Best Overall